 When the Colorado affirmation form is signed, the company verifies all of the worker eligibility components are met for the employee listed.
-Companies must have finished affirmation forms for every Colorado worker hired on or after January 1, 2007.
+Companies must have finished affirmation forms for every Colorado worker hired between January 1, 2007 and August 10, 2016.

 - Employee name

 - Employer name